 We support the Public Health Agency of Canada’s recommendation of wearing a homemade non-medical face mask in the community for periods of time when it is not possible to consistently maintain a 2-metre physical distance from others.

-We recommend that all patients with underlying lung disease follow this recommendation to reduce the risk of spreading the SARS-CoV-2 virus.
+REVISED – We recommend that all individuals with underlying lung disease follow PHAC’s recommendation to reduce the risk of spreading or becoming infected with the SARS-CoV-2 virus.

 If patients cannot tolerate wearing this added protection, we recommend that they avoid or minimize circumstances in which physical distancing is not possible.

 There is NO evidence that wearing a face mask will exacerbate (cause a ‘flare up’ of) an underlying lung condition.

 We recommend that anyone who uses a face mask familiarize themselves with how to properly put on and take off this equipment.

 It is important that if one is wearing a mask, it should be comfortable and not require frequent adjustment to avoid contaminating the wearer’s hands.